• home

 Location : Milan / Lake Como

-Travel by train to Milan (approximately 3 hours) – Italy's second largest city and the capital of Lombardy – for a few hours to explore.
-In this most fashionable of cities, this is the place for stylish shopping and cafes!
-Explore the city's historic centre, visit the Gothic Duomo and walk between its rooftop sculptures, admiring the views and the stunning Gothic terrace.
-You may like to visit Leonardo Da Vinci's masterpiece – The Last Supper – if there's time, so be sure to book tickets well in advance.
-Alternatively, head to the park of Castello Sforzesco; the perfect destination on a hot day.
-Later in the afternoon, continue by train and bus to Lake Como (approximately 2 hours) – an area of stunning beauty full of unique and evocative landscapes.
-Your hotel tonight is on the shore of Lake Como where you'll be able to experience its true serenity.
+Travel by train to Milan – Italy's second largest city – for a few hours of exploring.
+In this city known for fashion, this is the place for any upmarket shopping you wish to do.
+Explore the city's historic centre, visit the Gothic Duomo and walk between its rooftop sculptures, admiring the views and the Gothic terrace.
+Maybe head to see Leonardo Da Vinci's masterpiece, The Last Supper (but be sure to book tickets well in advance) or head to the park of Castello Sforzesco.
+Later in the afternoon, continue by train and bus to Lake Como – an area of natural beauty, full of unique landscapes.
+Your hotel tonight is on the shores of Lake Como, where you can soak up the serenity.

 Day :11